Protected Cultural Heritage

 - The application must concern an object or collection listed with the Register within the meaning of the Cultural Heritage Act.

-- Constructional provisions, projects designed to improve storage conditions in order to prevent an object from decaying, documentation of objects, and storage facilities are not eligible for a Cultural Heritage Preservation Grant.
+- Constructional provisions, projects designed to improve storage conditions in order to prevent an object from decaying, documentation of objects, and storage facilities are not eligible for a Protected Cultural Heritage grant.

 - The applicant is expected to pay for a significant share of the expenses itself.